Battle of Yeonpyeong (2002)

-The Battle of Yeongpyeong (or Second Battle of Yeonpyeong) (South Korean: 제2연평해전; RR: Je I Yeonpyeong Haejeon) was a confrontation at sea between North Korean and South Korean patrol boats along a disputed maritime boundary near Yeonpyeong Island in the Yellow Sea in 2002.
+The Battle of Yeonpyeong, also known as the Second Battle of Yeonpyeong (South Korean: 제2연평해전; RR: Je I Yeonpyeong Haejeon), was a confrontation at sea between North Korean and South Korean patrol boats along a disputed maritime boundary near Yeonpyeong Island in the Yellow Sea in 2002.
 This followed a similar confrontation in 1999.
 Two North Korean patrol boats crossed the contested border and engaged two South Korean Chamsuri-class patrol boats.
 The North Koreans withdrew before South Korean reinforcements arrived.

 This event sparked controversy in South Korea over the “blocking maneuver” in response to Northern Limit Line violations.
 Subsequently, the blocking maneuver was removed from the rules of engagement.

 Background

-The disputed maritime border between North and South Korea in the Yellow Sea:
+The disputed maritime demarcation line between North and South Korea in the Yellow Sea: